nerdlab-be/traveljam/_pages/index.markdown

   subtitle-two: "Your profile:"
   subpara-two: "Are you a frequent traveller?
 Business, budget or backpack?
 A student or a designer?<br /> We need you.
 Help us shape the experience of city trips in 2050."
   subtitle-three: "Your assignment:"
   subpara-three: "Hack the future.
 How will future city trippers of Flanders and Brussels gather and consume tourist information?
 Think big and bold.
-But first, choose one of our six possibe realities:"
+Your only  first, choose one of these possible futures:"
   list-one:
     - para: "There are no physical tourist offices"
     - para: "Paper is completely shunned"